Credential Stuffing: What it is and How to Stop it

 • Rate-limit sources of non-residential traffic: Traffic coming from commercial data centers is easy to spot.
 It is almost certainly bot traffic, which means it must be looked at differently than regular user traffic.
 Set strict rate limits and block or ban IPs that behave in strange ways.

-• Don't let headless browsers in:The JavaScript calls used by headless browsers make them easy to spot.
-Headless browsers aren't real users, and they may indicate suspicious behavior.
+• Restricted headless browsers: The JavaScript calls used by headless browsers make them easy to spot.
+These browsers aren't real users, and they may indicate suspicious behavior.

-The most effective defense against credential stuffing attacks is a robust bot management solution, like that offered by Arkose Labs.
+The most effective defense against these types of cyberattacks is a robust bot management solution like Arkose Bot Manager.
 It’s a holistic approach that includes device fingerprinting, IP reputation checks, behavior biometrics, and MatchKey Challenges, a revolutionary new type of CAPTCHA that bots cannot defeat.
-The Arkose Labs bot detection and mitigation platform sits on all consumer flows and orchestrates dynamic responses tailored to each attack pattern.
-Additionally, Arkose Labs is the only provider to offer a $1 Million Credential Stuffing Warranty; either we stop the attacks or we cover the loss!
+The bot detection and mitigation platform sits on all consumer flows and orchestrates dynamic responses tailored to each attack pattern.

 FAQ

-Credential stuffing makes use of real consumer data that has been exposed due to years of data breaches, whereas in brute force attacks, fraudsters try to guess passwords using random characters and password suggestions.
+Credential stuffing makes use of real consumer data that has been exposed due to years of data breaches, whereas in brute force attacks, attackers try to guess passwords using random characters and password suggestions.
 Since credential stuffing attacks use real data, the probability of arriving at valid credentials is higher than in brute force attacks.

 1. Arkose Labs is the only vendor in the world to offer a fully insured credential stuffing warranty, where our partners get up to $1million loss recovery.